wenewzhang/mixin_labs-php-bot/README.md

         echo "Connection closed ({$code} - {$reason})\n";
     });
 ```
-Not only text, images and other type message can be received.
+Not only text, images and other type message will be pushed to bot.
 You can find more [details](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/) about Messenger message.

-Send a READ operation message to the server let it knows this message has already been read.
-If you don't send it, the bot will receive the duplicated message again after the bot connect to server again!
+Send a READ operation message to the server let it knows this message has been read.
+The bot will receive the duplicated message when the bot connected to server again if bot don't send response.
 ```php
 echo "\nNeed reply server a receipt!\n";
 $RspMsg = generateReceipt($jsMsg->data->message_id);